Forkk/forkk.net/index.md

 I'm Andrew (or Forkk).
 I'm a software developer.

 I mostly work on open source software in various languages.
 Some of my favorites are Rust, Kotlin, Haskell, and Python.
+I also know C/C++, Java, etc.

-I also enjoy playing with different new technologies like [Docker](https://www.docker.com/), [IPFS](https://ipfs.io), and [Nix](https://nixos.org/nix/)/[NixOS](https://nixos.org/).
+I enjoy working with new technologies like [Docker](https://www.docker.com/), [IPFS](https://ipfs.io), and [Nix](https://nixos.org/nix/)/[NixOS](https://nixos.org/).

 # Projects